 In town halls across four cities, lawmakers fielded questions and concerns from professionals in a number of industries and businesses of all sizes.
 There were a few issues that were prominently brought up, according to coverage by Venture Beat:

 As these laws are enacted — and violations enforced, beginning summer 2020 — other states may follow California’s lead with their own version of the landmark bill.
-Some experts feel that a federal law will come about after the 2020 election, if not sooner.
+Some experts feel that a federal law will come about after the 2020 election.
 There is already bipartisan support for such a law, albeit with some debate as to the specifics.

 “There’s been a shift as more members of Congress spend more time online and worry about the implications of data privacy for their children and grandchildren,” said Cameron Kerry, a privacy expert at the Brookings Institution, in an interview with Fortune.

 The first year will be a bumpy road, as companies adjust to comply with the many specifications that are laid out.
 It’s safe to assume there will be some conflict and controversy during this time.
 Officials are hopeful about a smooth transition but are prepared for pushback.